ArthurKa/decline-word/README.md

 ```

 ### For English language:
-There are some differences of default parameter values comparing with the Russian and Ukrainian languages.
+There are some differences of parameter default values comparing to Russian and Ukrainian languages.

 | Parameter | Required | Default value     | Value                                                           |
 |-----------|----------|-------------------|-----------------------------------------------------------------|